Autodesk/aomi/docs/quickstart.md

 aomi: error: too few arguments
 ```

-## If you are running vault in dev mode, the authentication will be slightly different.
-VAULT_ADDRESS needs to be set to the Docker IP address, NOT 127.0.0.1.
+### If you are running vault in dev mode, the authentication will be slightly different.
+VAULT_ADDR needs to be set to the Docker IP address, NOT 127.0.0.1.

 # Example